 After one particular night of slow dancing that ultimately resulted in me exploring the contents of somebody’s nightstand the next morning, a book was lent to me.
 Although this incident happened well over a year ago, I just somehow never got past the cover.
 Last month I thought that the Christmas break would be as good a time as any to give those pages a go.

-I blame that fascination for making me drop my teetotalism and getting me stuck in unhealthy situations just because they could seem implausible had they been a book setting.
-Even the sheer fact of me being long overdue in returning that memoir goes to show that the idealized Berlin of free-spirited creatives thriving in a well-organized commune where all connections run smoothly is, I think, a utopia.
+I don’t know about you, but it indeed sounded most familiar to me!
+And even more relatable when I read about how Zweig confessed he transferred his excitement from works of art onto actual people.
+I let myself be excited too.
+For better or for worse.
+I blame that excitement for making me drop my teetotalism and getting me stuck in unhealthy situations just because they could seem implausible had they been in a book.
+Even the sheer fact that I’m long overdue to return that memoir goes to show that this idealized city of free-spirited creatives thriving in a well-organized commune is, I think, a utopia.